-These illustrators, painters and artists have an unfathomable talent.
-Creating photorealistic portraits and landscapes using only a pen, pencil or brush, the attention to detail and photorealism is absolutely awe-inspiring.
-Take a look at our picks of the best of the bunch.
+In this post, we've rounded up some incredible examples of photorealism to inspire you in your efforts.
+These illustrators, painters and artists have an amazing talent.
+Creating photorealistic portraits and landscapes using only a pen, pencil or brush, the attention to detail is awe-inspiring.
+Take a look at some of the best examples of photorealism around.

 Elizabeth Patterson's artistic career was put on hold in 1984 after a severe injury left her without use of her drawing hand.
 Returning to art 15 years later, she hit upon her defining style: urban scenes as viewed from the behind a car windscreen in the rain, drawn using coloured pencil, graphite and a touch of solvent, which manage to be both impressionistic and photorealistic in their execution.